BAJAJ FINSERV DIRECT LIMITED

 To buy Nifty 50 futures and options, you need a trading and demat account with a SEBI-registered broker that provides access to the derivatives segment of the NSE.

-You can hold a Nifty futures contract until its expiry date, which is the last Thursday of the contract month, unless you choose to square off earlier.
+You may hold a Nifty futures contract until its expiry date, which is the last Thursday of the contract month, unless you choose to square off earlier.

 Nifty futures contracts are agreements to buy or sell the Nifty 50 index at a set price on a future date.
 They are cash-settled, meaning no delivery of individual stocks takes place.